Gemma 4 Guides

 Google Gemma 4 model lineup

-To answer that properly, you need to understand the four models.
+To answer that properly, you need to understand the five main models.

 | Model | Architecture | Context window | Modalities | Approx. Q4 memory |